A Director at Discovery (DISCA) is Selling Shares

 See today’s analyst top recommended stocks >>

-The insider sentiment on Discovery has been neutral according to 60 insider trades in the past three months.
+The insider sentiment on Discovery has been negative according to 61 insider trades in the past three months.
 This sentiment is lower than the average sentiment of company insiders in this sector.

 Company insider trades are published daily on the SEC (Securities and Exchange Commission).
 DailyInsider’s proprietary algorithm analyzes these trades and selects the most attractive stocks based on influential insider trades each day.
 To subscribe to the DailyInsider visit this page.